truethari/AuthEngine/README.md

 AuthEngine does not collect any personally identifiable information (PII) or sensitive data from its users.
 We are committed to ensuring that your interactions with this project remain anonymous and secure.

-### Log Data

-Like many open-source projects, AuthEngine may collect non-personally identifiable information in server logs, such as your device's IP address, browser type, operating system, and usage statistics.
-This data is collected solely for the purpose of improving the performance, security, and user experience of the project.

 ### Third-Party Services

 This project may integrate with or provide links to third-party services.
 Please note that our privacy policy does not extend to these external services.
 We encourage you to review the privacy policies of these third-party services separately to understand their data collection and handling practices.